florimondmanca/asgi-caches/README.md

         ...
 ```

-Note that since the `@cached` decorator actually works on any ASGI application, the snippet above uses a Starlette [endpoint](https://www.starlette.io/endpoints/) instead of a function-based view.
-(As a consequence, applying `@cached` to methods of an endpoint class is not supported.
-This should not be a problem, because caching is only ever applied to GET and HEAD operations.)
+Again: the decorated object doesn't need to be a Starlette endpoint.
+It can be any ASGI-compatible callable.

+(Note that this is precisely why we're using an [endpoint](https://www.starlette.io/endpoints/) (a.k.a. class-based view) instead of a function-based view.
+Starlette endpoints implement the ASGI interface, while function-based views don't.)

+> **Q: can I apply `@cached` to a method of an endpoint class?**
+>
+> A: No. This is probably fine, as you shouldn't need to specify which methods support caching: `asgi-caches` will only ever cache GET and HEAD requests.

 ### Disabling caching (TODO)